EmmaPesjak/Game-of-Life-Python/Laboration_3/README.md

 ## Discussion

-has purpose been fulfilled?
+The code works, the purpose has been fulfilled, and I feel that I have learned a lot during this laboration.
-suitibility of implementation - well I did not completely follow the pseudocode in "write to file", i did a while loop instead of a for loop.
+I also feel more confident while coding, it is easier to know what information I need to complete the different functions etc. I did not completely follow the pseudocode in the `write to file` part, I did a `while` loop instead of a `for` loop.
+I did not quite get a `for` loop to work and found it easier with a `while` loop.

+I am aware that I probably write too many, and slightly unnecessary # comments.
+Some comments I write may be self-explained in the code.
+This is simply because I want it to be very clear for myself when I go back to my code, since I am not a very experienced coder.
+I struggled a bit with naming variables in the end of the code, many variables were similar, and I know that it is important to choose appropriate variable names for the code to be easily read.
-as the previous laborations, everything has been new to me

-particularly difficult was the concept of decorators, to see how it all connects. also to really understand how the recursive functions works by calling themselves.
+As with the previous laborations, everything in this one has been new learning for me.
+Something that was particularly difficult was the concept of decorators, to see how it all connects.
+Also, to really understand how the recursive functions works by calling themselves.

-as always the modules prepared me well for this laboration, I really appriciate the different learning teqniques with videos, articles and course litterature. the excercises could have been a bit more challenging and well more. maybe I missed it in the modules, but I did not quite know how to print the statistics with left/right justificaion, which I only found online.

-while this laboration was much more complicated than lab 2, for some reason it did not feel as daunting. the previous lab taught me to see the structured code and start implementing bit by bit. what i did find challanging was that in order to see if the code worked, I had to complete several functions in order to see my output, this also made troubleshooting a bit harder.
+As usual the modules prepared me well for this laboration, I really appreciate the different learning techniques with videos, articles and course literature.
+There could have been a few more, and a bit more challenging exercises for these two last modules.
+Perhaps I missed it in the modules, but I did not quite know how to print the statistics with left/right justification, this I found online.
+While this laboration was much more complicated than lab 2, for some reason it did not feel as daunting.
+The previous lab taught me to see the structured code and start implementing bit by bit.
+Another thing I found challenging was that in order to see if the code worked, I had to complete several functions to be able to see my output, this also made troubleshooting a bit harder.

-struggled a bit with naming variables in the end, not to get confused by similarity